THEOplayer/react-native-theoplayer-ui/docs/ui.md

 # Getting started with the React Native THEOplayer UI

-The `@theoplayer/react-native-ui` package provides UI components and a `THEOplayerDefaultUi` that can be used with alongside the `THEOplayerView`.
+The `@theoplayer/react-native-ui` package provides UI components and a `THEOplayerDefaultUi` that can be used alongside the `THEOplayerView` from `react-native-theoplayer`.

-This section covers what is possible with the current UI and also documents the known limitations.

 ![basic-ui](./example-app-player-ui.png)